Translate

 Bald-Headed Ibis, Geronticus eremite, found in the Province of Cadiz Spain.

-Back in, 2014 we made an excursion to try and find Bald-Headed Ibis sometimes referred to as a Waldrapp.
-This would entail a visit Vejer de la Frontera, in the Cadiz province of Spain, the main focus point trying to find some and then photograph these scarce birds.
+In 2014, we made an excursion to try and find a Bald-Headed Ibis, sometimes referred to as a Waldrapp.
+This would entail visiting Vejer de la Frontera in the Cadiz province of Spain.
+The main focus was to find some and then photograph these scarce birds.

-To reiterate what we said then, they are critically endangered, they are still found in Morocco and now Spain, following the Spanish re-introduction program They had also existed in Syria in small numbers, but the last few years, have obviously been bad for the Syrian birds and as of now we still do not know their fate?
+To reiterate what we said then, they are critically endangered.
+They are still found in Morocco and now Spain, following the Spanish re-introduction program.
+They also existed in Syria in small numbers, but the last few years have obviously been bad for the Syrian birds, and as of now, we still do not know their fate.

-This February we arrived once again at Vejer de la Frontera, it is here that the re-introduced birds have made their own roost and nest site in Spain.
-First released onto the cliffs near Barbate in Andalucia, after sustained gull predation at the release site they found this nesting site themselves.
+This February, we arrived once again at Vejer de la Frontera, where the re-introduced birds have made their own roost and nest site in Spain.
+First released onto the cliffs near Barbate in Andalucia, they found this nesting site after sustained gull predation at the release site.

 All the birds carry multiple Identification rings.

-In 2014 some of the birds had radio telemetry devices fitted on their backs, none were seen this year.
+In 2014, some birds had radio telemetry devices fitted on their backs; none were seen this year.

-When a bird arrives back at the nest site, there seems to be an act of welcome or courtship!
+When a bird returns to the nest site, there seems to be an act of welcome or courtship!

-From the cliff face, they launch directly over the Cattle Egret colony below, it may be a coincidence, but their original release site had been alongside an Egret colony also.
+From the cliff face, they launch directly over the Cattle Egret colony below.
+It may be a coincidence, but their original release site was also alongside an Egret colony.

 Press on the link http://roadrunnersmikelinda.
 To see the Cattle Egret colony. blogspot.co.uk/2014/11/cattle-egret-bubulcus-ibis-what.html